birdsbeetsbattlestargalactica/birdsbeatsbattlestargalactica.github.io/_pages/RESNET18.md

 ---

 We started our initial attempts with RESNET18 mostly copying the example set in the tutorial.
+We went off the assumption that since the prediction from the tutorial was already doing pretty well to begin with, our only job would be fine-turning the set of parameters to find the sweet spot.
 With the hyperparameters set the same as the tutorial (momentum = 0.9, decay = 0.0005) and a batch size of 128, we were seeing plateauing at a loss of about 0.5.
 In an effort to reduce loss and/or possibly prevent overfitting, we added more image augmentation.
-Our though process was that if we add another vertical/horizontal flip or adjust the brightness or saturation a small amount, we could train the model to detect a bird despite imperfections in the image.
+Our thought process was that if we add another vertical/horizontal flip or adjust the brightness or saturation slightly, we could train the model to detect a bird despite imperfections in the image.

 We tried the following:
     1. Randomly flipping images vertically (`transforms.RandomVerticalFlip()`), [doc][1]